 When: Monday-Friday 10 am-6 pm, Saturday & Sunday 9 am-6 pm

 This family heritage farm has been growing sustainable fruits and vegetables for more than 130 years so you know that they know a thing or two about apples.
 The ranch has an assortment of apples although they have not released details on this year’s apple season.

 Where: 16397 Highway 12 Clarkston, WA

 This farm is unique in that it’s a working farm and that means you have plenty to pick.
-Right now you can grab William’s Pride, Gravenstein, and Zestar, Pristine, Summersweet.
-Beyond apples, you can also pick Bartlett Pears, get fresh raw cider (Gravenstein blend) blackberries, Seneca plum, end of blueberries.
+When the season opens you can grab William’s Pride, Gravenstein, Zestar, Pristine, and Summersweet among others.
+Beyond apples, you can also pick Bartlett Pears, get fresh raw cider (Gravenstein blend) blackberries, Seneca plum, and end of blueberries.

 If you want to go big, Jones Creek Farm has over 50 varieties of u-pick apples.
 Yes 50, so you can truly try them all if that’s something you’re into.
 Be sure to check their harvest calendar here before you go in case you’re looking for a specific variety.

 Where: 32260 Burrese Rd, Sedro Woolley, WA